 This is a huge factor, and one of the main reasons why I highly recommend freelance writing as a side gig.
 It’s possible to find a paying client today and you could start earning money right away.

 A lot of people want or need to start making some money right away.
-If that’s the case for you, freelance writing could be a better fit than blogging (you can always work to build your own blog while also doing some freelance writing).
+If you need to start making $1,000 per month quickly, freelance writing could be a better fit than blogging (you can always work to build your own blog while also doing some freelance writing).

-Many of the people and companies looking to hire freelance writers are websites and blogs that are constantly in need of new content.
+Many of your clients will be websites and blogs that are constantly in need of new content.
 With the amount of new content that is being published online, the need for freelance writers is only going to increase.
-By following the tips that I’ll cover later in this article you should be able to start finding paying clients pretty quickly.
+By following the tips that I’ll cover later in this article, you should be able to start finding paying clients pretty quickly.

-Many business, both online and traditional offline businesses, require a significant financial investment.
+Many businesses, both online and traditional offline businesses, require a significant financial investment.
 That’s not the case with freelance writing.
 All you really need is a domain name, web hosting, and maybe a premium blog theme.
 You can easily start with less than $100.
 And truthfully, you could get away without any of those things by using a free website and make money online without paying anything at all.

-Even as a part-time freelance writer I was able to find work that paid me $50 – $75 per hour, and there are many people who do even better than that.
-Most freelancers are paid per project, not per hour.
-But even with a per project fee you’ll want to track how much time you’re spending an calculate an hourly rate.
+Even as a part-time freelance writer, I’ve been able to find work that pays me $50 – $100+ per hour, and there are many people who do even better than that.
+Most freelancers are paid per project or per word, not per hour.
+But regardless of how you are paid, you’ll want to track your time so you can calculate how much you are making per hour.

 One of the keys to making a good hourly rate as a freelancer is to find recurring gigs, which is the case with a lot of blogs that hire freelance writers.
-Gigs where you have a regular assignment (like an article every week) allow you to earn great money because you won’t have to spend time looking for new work all the time.
+With recurring gigs (where you write an article every week or month), you won’t need to be constantly looking for work.
 Land a few recurring gigs and you can make a really good hourly rate.